Photo Credit: Travel Way of Life

 I also dropped in on a few international retail firms and helped with some input on their website localization project.
 One of them almost put hamburgers on their menu when 80% of India’s population is Hindu and therefore believes cows are sacred.
 To say the least hamburgers (and cows) in India are NOT to be eaten!
 I’m always happy to be of help during my travels, especially when other animals are involved!

-Photo Credit: Francisco Martins
+Photo Credit: Francisco Martins, Flickr

 As I circumnavigated my way around the country, passing through Mumbai’s Bollywood and grazing through the spice fields of southern India, I overheard India’s biggest languages (Hindi, Bengali, Telugu, Marathi, Tamil, and Urdu) each spoken by at least 50 million people!
 And many of these people were picking or eating mangoes at the time.
-Sure India has a lot of people and languages, but they also have a lot of mangos!
+Sure India has a lot of people and languages, but they also have a lot of mangoes!
 That’s probably because India is the largest producer and consumer of mangoes in the world.